 I am a native of Colorado and have worked in a variety of educational systems from preschool to college level with many different types of students with special needs.
 I received a Bachelor of Arts degree in Psychology and Biology from the University of Colorado.
 I also received a Bachelor of Arts degree in Education, Early Childhood Education and Special Education from Metro State College, Denver, Colorado.
 I received my Masters Degree in Special Education from the University of Colorado.

 Anne M. Moll Ed.
-D., Roaring Fork, Rifle and Aspen Campuses
+D., Roaring Fork and Aspen Campuses

 I bring to CMC with a great deal of knowledge and expertise in the area of Disability Services.
 I earned dual certification in general education and special education for my bachelor’s, received a Masters in Special Education/Reading and a Doctorate in Educational Administration.
 My experience ranges from teaching in the K12 settings to developing and teaching graduate and undergraduate courses combining education and special education at Bellarmine University in Kentucky.

 In addition to my teaching, I served as a statewide consultant in the disability field for Kentucky for 11 years.
 Additionally, I’ve worked as an independent Education Consultant since 1990 providing professional development on local, state, and national levels on federal laws related to disabilities, instructional design, grading practices, data collection, individualized education, as well as advocacy for students, teachers, administrators and parents.

 As the part time Disabilities Services Coordinator for the Summit Campus, I support students with disabilities in Dillon and Breckenridge.
 Whether students are new to college, returning after a hiatus, or transferring into CMC, I am happy to help students acquire the necessary documentation of their disability and develop accommodations to help students be successful in college.